How You Should Test Your Mobile App? Tips & Tricks!

 Testing gives a good overview of the kind of experience your readers will have when they visit your site and by resolving all the issues way in advance, you can avoid the hassles your customers can face later.

 One major mistake that designers commit is forgetting to test on mobile devices.
 Even if there isn’t a specific page catering to mobile users, you must make it a point to test your pages on mobile devices particularly tablets.

 Luckily, testing a page or application for mobile functions follows the same checklist as testing for a full-sized browser.
-So, that won’t be much trouble.
-With tablet devices being much in buzz, it’s more likely that visitors will give tablets a shot.
-And as touchscreen tablets have different design needs; it won’t be compatible with the standard full-sized site.
+So, that it is not much trouble.
+With tablet devices as it is much in buzz, it’s more likely that visitors will give tablets a shot.
+And as touchscreen tablets have different design needs; it is not compatible with the standard full-sized site.

 2. The Rule